osakka/omnicore/README.md

 Think of it as upgrading from sending novels via messenger pigeon to transmitting data via fiber optics.

+**OmniCore snippets can be pasted into a capable LLM, without any additional context, and should understand the gist of the discussion in lots of detail.
+Try taking a copy of a snippet from examples!**

 ## 💡 The Problem OmniCore Solves

 Current AI communication suffers from extreme inefficiency: